 The lowest probability figures are based on the chances that the Pacific Northwest will experience a magnitude 9.0 earthquake in the next 50 years.

-9 CSZ megathrust earthquakes in the past 10,000 years have been full ruptures.
-These are shown in Segment A. The white lettering on the left side lists the names of the earthquakes.
-The red shows the rupture length extending the full length of the fault.
+19 CSZ megathrust earthquakes in the past 10,000 years have been full ruptures.
+These are shown in Segment A (T19, not shown here takes this number to 20 M9 events in 10,271 years).
+The white lettering on the left side lists the names of the earthquakes.
+The red shows the rupture length extending the full length of the fault (full-rips).

 Not all CSZ megathrust earthquakes rupture the entire fault.
 Sometimes, a segment breaks.
 As shown here, image A from above is accompanied by other segments, and there are probabilities for each of these.